-The Independent Governance Committee ("IGC") has been established with the primary role of assessing the value for money of the Company's Group Personal and Stakeholder pension plans.
+The Independent Governance Committee (IGC) has the primary role of assessing the value for money of the Company's Group Personal and Stakeholder pension plans.
+The majority of committee members are independent non-executives and IGC reports are publicly-available.